JamesJHPark/Travel-Destination-Builder/README.md

 (specifically, the testSummerCall and testWinterCall methods) that called these two methods (getCityFromSummerDestinations and getCityFromWinterDestinations) from the DestinationManager class.

 ## Phase 4: Task 3
-- I have identified that there was poor cohesion in the MainFrame class of the UI package with respect to JMenu and JMenuItem fields/objects in this class.
-Thus, I have refactored the codes by creating a new class called MenuBuilder for JMenu and JMenuItems to improve the cohesion issue in the original MainFrame class by extracting out this part of additional functionality from the MainFrame class.
-In the MenuBuilder class, I was able to eliminate the need for getter methods in the by creating methods that take in action listener as an argument.
-In the MainFrame class, I have implemented to reflect this change by setting this.menuBuilder inside the methods of handleExport, handleImport, handleAddCountry,and handleShowItem.

-## Phase 4: Task 3
 - Within the MainFrame class, I extracted the entire methods of summerCall and winterCall code implementations into the TextPanel